codemonkey1101/polymorph/README.md

 # Polymorph
-(initialy this was the ucb-mlai-capstone: UC Berkeley ML-AI Capstone project)
+(initially: this was the ucb-mlai-capstone: UC Berkeley ML-AI Capstone project)

 ## Problem: